top of page

 Environmental allergies arise from substances in your pet's surroundings.
 These allergens can include:

 • Pollen: Seasonal allergies due to pollen can affect pets just like humans.
-Recent studies indicate that over 15% of dogs suffer from pollen allergies.

 • Dust mites: House dust can trigger allergies.
 Regular cleaning can help minimize exposure.